 Speaking of sunlight, hiking can get extremely hot, especially if you are hiking in a desert climate.
 While it might seem counterintuitive to wear long sleeves on a warm-weather hike, it’s super important.
 If you are going on a hike with a short-sleeved shirt or tank top, you have to worry about reapplying sunscreen almost every hour.

 Lastly, to go with your new hiking socks, you should be wearing supportive hiking shoes that are designed for rough or unstable terrains.
-It’s time to upgrade your raggedy sneakers and buy a pair of supportive hiking shoes that will protect your feet, ankles, shins, and back on your hike.
+It’s time to upgrade your raggedy sneakers and buy a pair of The Best Hiking Shoes In 2022 that will protect your feet, ankles, shins, and back on your hike.

 The last thing you want is to get injured on your hike, keeping you from the rest of the fun planned for your vacation.
 To avoid this, look up the intensity of your hiking trail.
 Then, simply slip on a pair of shoes that match the demands of the terrain.